 Before you start tracking your calories, it’s important to know how many you need to meet your weight-related goals.
 An easy way to do this is to calculate your total daily energy expenditure (TDEE), which considers your height, weight, and typical activity level to determine how much energy you need on an average day.
 Once you know your TDEE, you can reduce that number by up to 20 percent for healthy weight loss or increase it slightly to build muscle.

 If you rely on a notebook or a spreadsheet to keep track of your calorie intake and your energy burn, you’re bound to get bored, frustrated, or both, quickly.
-Rather than trying to track food and exercise manually, use a calorie-counter app.
+Rather than trying to track food and exercise manually, use a food calorie counter.

 With this type of smartphone app, you’ll have everything you need right at your fingertips.
 You can input your meals and snacks, count calories, track macronutrients, monitor your workouts, and even get ideas for meals that fit into your diet plan.
 With a quick glance, you’ll also be able to see how balanced you are and decide if you need more food or exercise to round out the day.